Transformer and LLM

 Pretraining

-• Most important step:
+• After data processing, the most important step:

 • store all knowledge into the LLM